artifice-idustries/docs/command-palette.md

 <a name="commands"></a>
 ## Commands

-The Command Palette provides access to many commands and enables you to create stamps of varying types and provide them with different attribute values from a single command.
+The Command Palette provides access to many commands and enables you to create stamps of varying types providing them with different attribute values from a single command.
 To quickly bring focus to the Command Palette, use the keyboard shortcut `Shift` `⌘` `P`.

 <a name="colour"></a>